filecoin-project/venus-docs/go-filecoin-tutorial/Getting-Started.md

 # Getting started

-This is a step-by-step guide for installing and running a Filecoin node connected to the [User&nbsp;Devnet](Devnets#user) on your computer.
-Subsequent tutorials explain how to [mine Filecoin](Mining-Filecoin) or [store data](Storing-on-Filecoin) with your node.
+This is a step-by-step guide for installing and running a Filecoin node connected to the testnet on your local machine.
+Subsequent tutorials explain how to [mine Filecoin](Mining-Filecoin) or [store data](Storing-on-Filecoin) with the node.

 ## Table of contents